werl/d_glfw_tests/README.md

 # d_glfw_tests
-Starting out with GLFW and OpenGL and the D language
+Starting out with GLFW, OpenGL, and the D language

 Follow along as I lean the basics of creating a game!